RobCameron3/nba-four-factor-modeling/README.md

  **In Progress:** This is an ongoing personal project I'm actively improving in my free time.
 New metrics, modeling logic, and backtesting features are added regularly as I explore more ways to understand and predict NBA matchups.

+###🏀📚 Historical Foundation: Dean Oliver’s Four Factors

+This project draws inspiration from **Dean Oliver**, the pioneer of modern basketball analytics and author of *Basketball on Paper*.
+His groundbreaking **Four Factors of Basketball Success** — eFG%, TOV%, ORB%, and FTR — remain the foundation for evaluating team efficiency in the NBA.
+Oliver’s weighted model (40/25/20/15) forms the basis of this project’s adjusted scoring formulas and matchup-based predictions.

 ## 📁 Files Included

 | File Name                                 | Description |